 Challenge the lawsuit

 Debt collectors are often third-party agencies hired by the original creditor after you default.
-You can challenge the lawsuit if you think the debt is illegitimate, which could mean you believe:
+You can challenge the lawsuit if you think the debt is illegitimate.

 |Reasons why people challenge debt collection lawsuits|